QDROs in California

 Retirement accounts grow with time.
 People (and their employers) put money in, and the funds grow with interest.
 These assets are considered community property via California law, and they should be split during a divorce.

-Unfortunately, determining how much an account should go to one partner or the other can be difficult.
+Unfortunately, determining how much of an account should go to one partner or the other can be difficult.
 Courts must untangle how much was in the account before the marriage and how interest profits should be split.

 Officials use a Qualified Domestic Relations Order for Support (FL-460) form to outline what the couples agree to.
 This document can be filed with others used to finalize your divorce.